Leonard Warren: Biography

-Born Leonard Warenoff in the Bronx to Russian Jewish immigrant parents, Warren was first employed in his father's fur business.
+Born Leonard Warenoff in the Bronx to Russian Jewish immigrant parents, He studied singing with Sidney Dietch Warren was first employed in his father's fur business.
 In 1935, he joined the chorus at Radio City Music Hall.
 In 1938, he entered the Metropolitan Opera Auditions of the Air.
 The Met sent him to Italy that summer with a stipend to study.
+He later studied singing privately with Dorothy DiScala.

 Returning to the United States, Warren made his concert debut at the Metropolitan Opera in excerpts from La traviata and Pagliacci during a concert in New York City in November 1938.
 His operatic debut took place there in January 1939, when he sang Paolo in Simon Boccanegra.
 A recording contract with RCA Victor soon followed.

 Warren later sang in San Francisco, Chicago, Mexico City and Buenos Aires, and he appeared at La Scala in Milan in 1953.
 In 1958, he made a tour of the Soviet Union, but for most of his career he remained in New York City and sang at the Met.
 In 1950, he converted to Roman Catholicism, the faith of his wife Agatha, and became extremely devout.